 • The label on the sleeve of your new suit.

 That label?
 Cut it off, along with the threads on the pockets and the back flap.
-And while you're at it, check this list of 20 other wardrobe malfunctions to avoid in an interview.

 Put away your iPod and your (muted) cell phone.
 If you can't get through a pre-interview waiting period without music or a phone call, how will you get through the workday?